maziac/DeZogPlugin/Readme.md

 Place the DeZogpPlugin.dll (and the DeZogpPlugin.dll.config) in the root directory of CSpect (i.e. at the same level as the CSpect.exe program).
 Once you start CSpect it will automatically start the plugin.
-If everything works well you will see a message in the console: "DeZogp plugin started."
+If everything works well you will see a message in the console: "DeZog plugin started."

+For the DeZog configuration see [DeZog](https://github.com/maziac/DeZog).
+Basically you need to create a launch.json with and set the port (if different from default).

 # Build